Data-Science-for-Linguists-2020/Analysis-of-Japanese-Loanwords/final-report.md

 ![png](images/lvf.png)

 The test gave me -0.25, which [appears to be a very low-end moderate/fair correlation](https://www.sciencedirect.com/science/article/pii/S2452247318302164), or at least a high-end weak correlation.
+My best guess for why it's so weak is that the longer words modeled to the right of the graph were harder to find a shorter version of when these words were making their way into Japanese language.
+It's a bit harder to find a shortened version of words like "communication" that are relatively common, so it makes sense that this correlation would be weak.
+If we looked at words of length 2-7 characters, the correlation would likely be much stronger.